18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 the FISCR also determines that the matter presents a novel or significant interpretation of the law.
 The Act also provides that upon certification of a matter to the U.S. Supreme Court, the Court “may appoint an amicus curiae” designated under the provisions of the Act.

-7
-Recommendation 5: Take Full Advantage of Existing Opportunities for Outside Legal and Technical Input in FISC Matters
+### Recommendation 5: Take Full Advantage of Existing Opportunities for Outside Legal and Technical Input in FISC Matters
-Status:
-Implemented
+**Status:
+Implemented**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 The FISC should take full advantage of existing authorities to obtain technical assistance and expand opportunities for legal input from outside parties.
 Explanation for the Recommendation: